ecg-icas/icas/src/source/reporting.rst

 ``am:currentAdImage``         String       Path to the current (first) image of the ad in the smallest resolution (64x64 pixels), if available
-``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Description of the current externalID of the ad, if available
+``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Current externalID of the ad, if available
 ===========================  ===========  =============================